 A tube of 5% lidocaine ointment can be bought over the counter from a pharmacy.

-Vaginal lubricants (also available over the counter) may soothe the area and help moisturise the vulva if it is dry.
+Vaginal lubricants and aqueous cream (also available over the counter) may soothe the area and help moisturise the vulva if it is dry.

 Speak to your pharmacist about these treatments.